costjonah/Charon-FE-Capstone/README.md

 # Charon-FE-Capstone

+## Link
+The current link to this application's AWS EC2 instance is http://3.86.113.169/

 ## Overview
 This repo consists of a client side application that resembles a basic clothing e-commerce website.
 The project was developed by four students, focusing mainly on the project overview, the related products, outfits for the user, a ratings and reviews section, and questions and answer section